The Clery Act

 What is the University of Northern Colorado's Clery Geography?

 The Clery Act requires universities to disclose crime statistics that occur on their Clery geography, which includes: (1) on campus property including residence halls and extended campus locations, (2) public property surrounding the campus, (3) non campus property which includes off campus classrooms and buildings for recognized student organizations.

 The University has designated the UNC Police Department as the sole reporting site on campus.
 The UNC PD welcomes all crime reports and is happy to direct you to the appropriate reporting location.
 The Police Department is located in Gray Hall and is open 24 hours a day, 365 days a year.
 Reports can be made in person at the Police window or by phone, 970-351-2245 (1-2245 from on-campus phones).

 Limited confidential reporting is also available through My Safe Campus.
 This reporting system is not controlled by the police department but will be shared if appropriate.
 Confidential reporting limits the ability of the police department to respond, investigate, and pursue charges against a perpetrator of a crime and should not substitute for emergency or standard crime reports.
 In case of an emergency always call 911.

-More detailed policies on reporting crimes can be found in the Campus Security and Fire Safety Report on pages 13-15.
+More detailed policies on reporting crimes can be found in the Campus Security and Fire Safety Report.

 Additional questions regarding the Clery Act